kir-gadjello/picoagent-rnd/README.md

 # Current state and recommendations

+## Architecture

+The current agent demo uses a ReAct-like interaction template with inner monologue and JSON grammar to implement function calling.
+Available tools are defined in `tool_defs.py` and get automatically converted into LLM prompt specifications and JSON schemas for the llama.cpp grammar engine.
+Even in this very simple configuration the agent is capable of chaining diverse behaviors, as examples show.

 ## LLM requirements
 Use of a self-hosted or OpenAI-like API (GROQ, Together) with a recently released strong chat LLM is recommended.
 Main LLMs I use developing this project are [8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) and [70B](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct) variants of Meta's Llama-3-Instruct via local llama.cpp.